Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-market.md

 - type: `int64`
 - default: `BlocksPerDay`

-The number of blocks it takes for the Daodiseo & Luna pools to naturally "reset" toward equilibrium ($\delta \to 0$) through automated pool replenishing.
+The number of blocks it takes for the ODISEO & Luna pools to naturally "reset" toward equilibrium ($\delta \to 0$) through automated pool replenishing.

 ### BasePool

 - type: `Dec`
 - default: 250,000 SDR (= 250,000,000,000 µSDR)

-The initial starting size of both Daodiseo and Luna liquidity pools.
+The initial starting size of both ODISEO and Luna liquidity pools.

 ### MinSpread

 - type: `Dec`
 - default: 0.5%

-The minimum spread charged on Daodiseo<>Luna swaps to prevent leaking value from front-running attacks.
+The minimum spread charged on ODISEO<>Luna swaps to prevent leaking value from front-running attacks.

 ### TobinTax

 - type: `Dec`
 - default: 0.35%

-An additional fee for swapping between Daodiseo currencies (spot-trading).
+An additional fee for swapping between ODISEO currencies (spot-trading).
 The rate varies, depending on the denomination.
 For example, while the rate for most denominations is .35%, the rate for MNT is 2%.
-To see the rates, [query the oracle](https://lcd.daodiseo.dev/daodiseo/oracle/v1beta1/denoms/tobin_taxes).
+To see the rates, [query the oracle](https://lcd.ODISEO.dev/ODISEO/oracle/v1beta1/denoms/tobin_taxes).